Policies

 The following meeting rooms are available for public use:

-Please note that use of the Children’s Program Room is strictly limited to organized Westwood youth programs such as the Early Childhood Council with appropriate adult supervision.
+Please note that use of the Children’s Program Room is strictly limited to organized Westwood youth library programs and certain collaborations with town departments such as the Early Childhood Council.
 Use for parties or play dates is not permitted.
-The room is available during normal library hours.
-Reservations for the Children’s Program Room are available in the Children’s Department.

 Reservation Policy